TalariaSoftware/ncmanager-help/board/preside.md

 in making decisions.

 Parliamentary procedure,
-such as codified
-by *Robert's Rules of Order*,
-provides the framework
-for leading these meetings[^parliamentaryauthority] and the presiding officer
+as described in *Robert's Rules of Order*, provides the framework for leading these meetings[^parliamentaryauthority] and the presiding officer